davidkimai/clarifying-symbolic-residue/README.md

 # Clarifying Symbolic Residue
-**Reflective Reasoning Infrastructure for Trace Modeling, Interpretability, and Emergent Encoding in Constrained AI Systems**
+**Reflective Reasoning Infrastructure for Trace Modeling, Interpretability, and Structurally Emergent Encoding in Constrained AI Systems**
 ## Residue With Meaning
 > Tracing the structural patterns of emergence allows us a new lens into the process of evolution itself
 ## Executive Summary